Clicky

 Learning Key

-The Sea-Doo learning key has been around since 1996 when Sea-Doo first got DESS (digital keys) that were programmed to your PWC.
+The learning key has been around since 1996 when Sea-Doo first got DESS (digital keys) that were programmed to your PWC.
 It was a perfect for new riders as jet skis kept getting faster.

 The learning key has become less common as other driving modes are easier for owners to understand and use.
 The great thing about the learning key is that it could not be overwritten or changed, so the rider could only go the speed the normal key set.

-Where To Get Learning Key
+Where To Get One

 If you want a learning key, you need to visit the dealership and have them program it to your machine.
 The dealership will need the whole jet ski with a good battery to program the key.

-Today, new Sea-Doo’s don’t come with a learning key anymore, but many models can have them added.
+Today, new models don’t come with a learning key anymore, but many models can have them added.
 To be honest, most owners would lose the learning key, so them not having them is not a huge loss.

 Rental Key